Jonathon Blum

-Jonathon Gregory Blum (born January 30, 1989) is an American professional ice hockey defenseman, currently playing with EHC Red Bull München of the Deutsche Eishockey Liga (DEL).
+Jonathon Gregory Blum (born January 30, 1989) is an American professional ice hockey defenseman, currently playing with HC Pustertal Wölfe of the ICE Hockey League (ICEHL).

 Blum was born in Long Beach, California and grew up in Rancho Santa Margarita, California.
 During his major junior career with the Vancouver Giants of the Western Hockey League (WHL), Blum helped the club to a President's Cup as WHL champions in 2006 and a Memorial Cup as Canadian Hockey League (CHL) champions in 2007.
 He received the Bill Hunter Memorial Trophy as the WHL's top defenseman and the CHL Defenceman of the Year Award in 2009.
 In his final season with the Giants, he established himself as the franchise's all-time assists leader.

-He was selected by the Predators 23rd overall in the 2007 NHL Entry Draft.
+He was selected by the Predators 23rd overall in the 2007 NHL entry draft.
 Turning professional in 2009, he spent parts of three seasons with the Predators' minor league affiliate, the Milwaukee Admirals of the American Hockey League (AHL), before joining the Predators.
 Internationally, Blum has represented Team USA on four occasions.
 He won silver at the 2006 Ivan Hlinka Memorial Tournament, and has competed in the 2008 and 2009 World Junior Championships, finishing without a medal both times.
 He also competed at the 2018 Winter Olympics, once again failing to medal.